terrycojones/tcr-crossings/README.md

 * Deploy.
 * Get feedback from others, especially people with different browsers or OS.
-* Make `borders.transcontinental.cc` point to the deployed server.
+* Ask Shankie to point the subdomain at the deployed server.
 * Ensure the site restarts if the host VM is rebooted.

 ### Low priority / questionable